wnnawalaniec/phlambda/README.md

 If you don't want to use objects you can use just functions.
 Wrapper's methods are just delegates to those functions, and exists only for chaining purposes.

+You can check all functions provided by this library in this [documentation](https://wnnawalaniec.github.io/phlambda/)

 ## Currying
 In this library all function automatically are curring.
 If you don't know what currying functions let me try to change it.